Top

 There are many ridge and valley treks in Rolwaling waiting to be explored.
 Trekking groups can be organised from The Last Resort to explore Kalinchok Bhagawati Danda (the ridge that flows south from Tinsang La) and Jimyal Danda (the ridge to the north of Tinsang La).

-How Much does the Rolwaling and Tashi Labsta Trek Cost?
+How can your Rolwaling and Tashi Labsta Trek create positive impacts?

 To help you budget and plan, we’ve made a comprehensive costing explanation on How Much Does the GHT Cost?
 But here’s a simplified breakdown.